HOME | EDUCATION | RESEARCH | PEOPLE | ABOUT US | SITE MAP

 NOTES:

-• The readings in bold are what you are responsible for.
-Readings in BOLD CAPITALS are the most important ones.
-PowerPoints will be emailed to the class on an ongoing basis.
-Note that we may not cover all topics enumerated below.
+• You are responsible for the readings listed in BOLD CAPITALS, and some online references (indicated).
+PowerPoints will be emailed to the class.
+Note that we may not cover all topics listed below.

 WEEKS